Zzzero-hash/OFXTrader/README.md

 ## Overview

-OFXTrader is designed to handle automated trading, financial data fetching, and account management using the OANDA API.
+This trading bot is designed to handle automated trading, financial data fetching, and account management using the OANDA API.

 ## Features

-- Automated trading via webhooks
+- Automated trading with reinforcement learning
 - Account details fetching and live display
 - Historical data fetching
 - Trade tracking and reporting
+- Risk management with stop loss and profit targets

 ## Goals

 - Streamline automated forex trading using reinforcement learning.
 - Provide easy retrieval of historical and real-time market data.
 - Integrate advanced technical analysis indicators and ML models.
+- Ensure the bot runs until it hits a profit target or a stop loss.

 ## Installation